Are mid-century modern homes still on trend for 2020? The short answer is YES! Mid-century architecture isn’t a trend; it is here to stay.

 Open expansive windows are a staple in a mid-century home.
 Wanting to bring the outside- in, large windows, sliding doors, and minimal trim pieces to hold them in place is a great way to make this happen.

 Many mid-century homes have a boxy appearance to allow for more usable living space.
-You don’t see bay windows or any kind of bump out on a mid-century home.
+You don’t see bay windows on a mid-century home.
 From what I’ve learned, after WWII ended, soldiers came home and needed a place to live.
 These homes were relatively easy and quick to build.

-No. 5// Overhanging Eaves with Exposed Rafter Tails.
+#5 // Overhanging Eaves with Exposed Rafter Tails

 Rafters are the heavy wood pieces that frame your roof.
 The roof is designed to hide the rafters; however, on mid-century homes many times the bottom of the rafter is made to extend past the walls, like a “tail.”
 This leaves them exposed as a unique decorative piece.